Stormwater Landscape Maintenance Training

 In many cities and towns, homeowner associations (HOAs) own and are required to maintain some of the stormwater infrastructure in their neighborhoods, including ponds, swales, check dams, shoreline plantings, rain gardens, pervious paving, and other features located on common property.

-Local governments are beginning to enforce these requirements since the lack of maintenance can/is having a negative impact on important local water quality and quantity management.
+Local governments are beginning to enforce maintenance requirements associated with these stormwater features.
+The lack of maintenance can cause a negative impact on important local water quality and quantity management.

 The Stormwater Landscape Maintenance Training Seminar is offered annually in early December from 9:00 am-3:30 pm.
 Lunch, snacks, and workshop materials are provided in the cost of the registration fee.
 The workshop typically costs less than $20.

 This program is temporarily suspended due to the ongoing pandemic.
 In the meantime, we are working on an online course and hope to have it ready later in 2021.

 - River Assessment Field Team (RAFT)

 - Indiana Water Summit